Administrative Office No.: 0824-2425966

 Submission of final Thesis :

-After registration, the candidate has to submit the final thesis (five copies along with a soft copy) in prescribed format, any day between three to six months along with prescribed examination fee.
+After registration, the candidate has to submit the final thesis (five copies along with a soft copy) in prescribed format, any day between three months to three years along with prescribed examination fee.

 (1) Title page